ahresse/ahresse.github.io/_posts/2024-07-17-setting-up-local-debian-repository.md

 ## 4 - Launch an HTTP server acting for your APT server

-Still with the `build-are` directory of your development system, launch and HTTP server:
+Still within the `build-area` directory of your development system, launch and HTTP server:

 ```
 python3 -m http.server